 Our Charter for Well-being sets out in more detail our commitment to this, but at its core is our commitment to developing in the pupils what we describe as 'PERMA': Positive emotion.
-Engagement, Relationships, Meaning and Accomplishment.
+Engagement, Relationships.
+Meaning Accomplishment.■ s specialist Art teachers, the Art Department at Surbiton High School plans its curriculum to enable the pupils to work with a wide range of mediums in both 2D and 3D, as well as photography, exploring digital processes, and Art History.
+This broad and varied curriculum, together with our strength in teaching the individual, allows for each pupil to find their own creative pathway and feel successful in their creative endeavours.